There are two main places to find out the eligibility criteria and whether you are eligible:

-All ST3 medical speciality posts are recruited for at ST3 level.
+All ST3 medical specialty posts are recruited for at ST3 level.
 There is no national recruitment into ST4 or higher, however it may still be possible for candidates to enter at an accelerated level.

 After appointment, and depending on experience it may be deemed appropriate for some candidates to enter at a higher level, however this is solely at the discretion of the employing region, and all decisions will be made after appointment.

 The JRCPTB website has more information on the possibility of accelerated training, https://www.jrcptb.org.uk/training-certification/routes-register